Latest

 A technical deep dive of ERC777 token standard and understanding why it failed.

+WHAT?
 On May 13th, tornado cash governance was hacked.
-Let’s understand how it was possible and what was the vulnerability.
+Let’s understand how it was possible and what the vulnerability was.
 This post won’t be about the statistics but more about the technical route of the attack.
-TL;DR — The attacker mainly used CREATE, CREATE2, and selfdestruct to exploit the
+TL;DR — The attacker mainly used CREATE, CREATE2, and selfdestruct to exploit

 Solidity just released its newest version of Solidity, 0.8.20.
 And, as always, along with it comes quite a few new changes, improvements, bug fixes, etc. However, there is one imperative update in this version that you as a smart contract developer must be aware of.
 That is -